The Great American Shirt

 You might reasonably assume that America has always worn long-sleeve shirts cut much like the ones it wears today, except made in fabrics like muslin and linsey-woolsey.

-Not a bit.
-The original Great American Shirt (pre-Revolutionary days to ca. 1875), was cut extra-long, with extra-full sleeves that had lots of gathers.
+The original Great American Shirt (pre-Revolutionary days to ca. 1875), was cut extra long, with extra full sleeves that had lots of gathers.

 It came in two versions: (A) ruffled collar and cuffs, gentleman-style (Ben.
-Franklin, George Washington, etc.); (B) plain-collar, button-cuff working-man style (Sam Adams on Boston Lager label).
+Franklin, Geo.
+Washington, etc.); (B) plain-collar, button-cuff working-man style.

 What you see here is a Civil War Cavalry issue of version A. It gives a man freedom to move.
 When he catches sight of himself, he just naturally thinks, “Hmm, looking good,” and so do other people.